aimclub/ReDKG/README.md

 Project Structure
 =================

-The latest stable release of  is on the
+The latest stable release of ReDKG is in the `main branch`_.
 The repository includes the following directories:
 * Package `redkg` contains the main classes and scripts;
 * Package `examples` includes several *how-to-use-cases* where you can start to discover how ReDKG works;